Donkey Kong Country 2: Diddy's Kong Quest (SNES)

 Still, there was a German release which, as you may have guessed, uses German text.
 It also has English as the alternate language option.

 Diddy and Dixie looking rather sad.
-Judging from their close proximity in the ROM to the victory sprites, these were likely intended to be used for failing a Bonus Game.
-Similar animations were used in Donkey Kong Country when failing the various spelling, shell game and mix-and-match bonus games.
+Judging from their close proximity in the ROM to the victory sprites, these were likely intended to be used for failing a Bonus Area or an alternate animation for the ending of Stronghold Showdown after a tied up Donkey Kong gets taken away.
+Similar animations were used in Donkey Kong Country when failing the various spelling, shell game, mix-and-match bonus games and missing a chargeable platform in Tanked Up Trouble while being stranded.

 Unused Enemy Palettes